abhirampai/my_blog/src/_blogs/using_webllm_to_run_ai_models_in_browser.md

 yarn add @mlc-ai/web-llm
 ```

-You can also use cdn if you want,
+You can also use CDN if you want,

 ```javascript
 import * as webllm from "https://esm.run/@mlc-ai/web-llm";
 ```

 ### Initializing MlcEngine
-The operations that can be done on a webllm model are through `MlcEngine` interface.
+The operations that can be done on a WebLlm model are through `MlcEngine` interface.
 To create an instance of `MlcEngine` we can do the following:

 ```javascript
 // main.js